Quick answer

 Safety tips

-- ✓Always cook green beans thoroughly before serving; never offer raw green beans to babies.
+- ✓Always cook green beans thoroughly; never offer raw green beans to babies.

-- ✓Check the texture to ensure the beans are very soft to reduce choking risk.
+- ✓Check that the beans are very soft to reduce choking risk.

-- ✓Introduce green beans alongside other single-ingredient foods to monitor for any adverse reactions.
+- ✓Introduce alongside single-ingredient foods to monitor for any reactions.

 Try Nibli today to start planning your baby's meals.